keesschollaart81/AzureCostInsights.Marketplace/README.md

 ## Getting started

 You need to create an Azure Pipeline for the widget to work.
 This pipeline is going to download and host your cost-data, used by the widget.
+[Read the 4 good reasons for 'why the need of a pipeline' here](https://github.com/keesschollaart81/AzureCostInsights.Marketplace/wiki/Why-the-need-of-a-Pipeline).

 ![](/AzureCostInsights.Marketplace/images/flow.png)